How local is your global ecommerce strategy?

 It’s a well-worn phrase that encapsulates the tension which can exist between global strategies and the unique requirements of local markets.

-Global KPIs are, of course, essential for steering multinational organizations at a high level, but localization is critical
+Global KPIs are, of course, essential for steering multinational organizations at a high level, but localization is critical.

 Online retail is no exception.
 Ecommerce is global; true ecommerce success requires smart local adaptation.
 The most successful CPGs we work with today are those that drive excellence through clear global priorities – but with a decidedly local edge.